Designing Fireproof Systems

 It is learnable.

-Now I design systems that don’t require human sacrifice.
+Now I design systems that do not require human sacrifice.